 “You can talk to us about anything, son.
 No matter what it’s about,” Bill told him, giving him a tighter hug than normal, before letting him go.
 Louis gave a nod before hugging his sister’s goodbye, guilt building in him.

 “If you don’t tell us what’s going on soon, I’m going to get some Veritaserum and we’ll find out that way,” Dominique joked, causing Louis's stomach to drop.
 He had to hide the shock and terror at her meaningless threat well.

-Bill shook his head at his daughter words before telling Louis, “Don’t listen to her,”
+Bill shook his head at his daughter's words before telling Louis.
+“Don’t listen to her.”

-“Cheer Louis up for me.
-He's been in such a bad mood all week,” Louis rolled his eyes at his father, but knew that he meant well.
+“Can you cheer Louis up for me?
+He's been in such a bad mood all week.”
+Louis rolled his eyes at his father, but knew that he meant well.

 “We should get onto the train,” Louis said, grabbing his trolley and pulling it towards the train, he gave his family a wave goodbye as he began walking away.

 “I’ll try my best,” Horatio said, waving his own goodbyes as he followed Louis.